zsanjay/CS-Notes/Frontend/React/Describing the UI/Quick Start Guide.md

 The first `MyButton` updates its `count` to `1`

-However, often you’ll need components to _share data and always update together_.
+However, often you’ll need components to _share data and always update together.

 To make both `MyButton` components display the same `count` and update together, you need to move the state from the individual buttons “upwards” to the closest component containing all of them.